dalmamad/dotfiles/README.md

 # Install

-> this installation script is made for arch linux and is using pacman to install packages. also i'm using endevour os so you may need to install some of the packages that are installed in endevour os by default like graphic drivers if you are using vanilla arch for example.
+> this installation script is made for arch linux and is using pacman to install packages. also i'm using endevour os so you may need to install some of the packages that are installed in endevour os by default like graphic drivers if for example you are using vanilla arch.

 1. clone repository: